Palencia mining basin: Chronology

 The closure of mining operations in the Guardo region has brought with it what its political representatives consider an abandonment by the administration, and there are frequent demonstrations demanding better infrastructures.
 In the picture, a rally held in June 2009 by residents and mayors of the region, demanding better health services for the area.

 Detail of dumps next to a residential area in Barruelo.
 The presence of these dumps of unusable materials in the vicinity of the town is considered a serious case of environmental impact.
 The abandonment of mining activity in Barruelo has complicated the solution to the problem.
 In spite of the inactivity of the exploitations, they belong to the company UMINSA, which maintains its exploitation rights.

 View of La Estación of Santibáñez de la Peña.
 This population center arose approximately 1km from the village as a result of the location there of La Robla railroad station, where coal loading was more accessible.
 It is a clear example of the influence of industry on the location of human settlements, and it is currently in La Estación where the main facilities of the town are located.

 Square of Castrejón de la Peña.
 Mining activity in the town intensified when in 1900 Claudio López Bru, II Marquis of Comillas, took charge of the mines in the area.
-The arrival of the railroad from La Robla to the town placed it in the center of the anthracite region, between Guardo and Cervera, and Castrejón reached its peak with 1 789 inhabitants in 1950.
+The arrival of the railway from La Robla to the town placed it in the center of the anthracite region, between Guardo and Cervera, and Castrejón reached its peak with 1 789 inhabitants in 1950.
 The crisis in the sector especially affected this town, which had 486 inhabitants in the 2009 census.